 - Processing data in batches, then combine results

 - Aggregating tables during the data modeling process

 Keep in mind that larger compute warehouses will cost more.
 Use auto-suspend and auto-scaling strategies to control costs.

 Snowflake is a powerful SaaS data warehouse that internally handles most traditional administrative and performance tuning tasks.
 Using the seven techniques provided here will go a long way towards ensuring you are getting peak performance from your Snowflake implementation while also doing a favor to your pocketbook.

-Join us on November 12 for our webinar 10 Reasons Snowflake Is Great for Analytics.
+View our on-demand webinar 10 Reasons Snowflake Is Great for Analytics.